astral-sh/ruff/README.md

 #### [`extend`](#extend)

 A path to a local `pyproject.toml` file to merge into this configuration.
+User home directory and environment variables will be expanded.

 To resolve the current `pyproject.toml` file, Ruff will first resolve this base configuration file, then merge in any properties defined in the current configuration